dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2017-10-08-Rider-On-Freedom.md

 header:
      teaser: /assets/images/wiapost/5060-Rider-On-Freedom.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Rider On Freedom](/assets/images/wiapost/5060-Rider-On-Freedom.jpg)

-## Rider On Freedom
+# Rider On Freedom

-Namaste

 Is it possible to tame a human mind without religion?

 Is it necessary we need to tame a human mind or